hedora 4 months ago

 I would really hope most people would have imposed such a limit on their kids already.

-• tonyedgecombe an hour ago
+• tonyedgecombe 4 months ago

 The correct number of slushies per day is zero.

-• tredre3 an hour ago
+• tredre3 4 months ago

 Imagine you spend a family day at the fair, a full 10-12 hours.
 Allowing your 8yo to get two slushies throughout the day doesn't seem unreasonable to me.

-laweijfmvo 4 hours ago
+laweijfmvo 4 months ago

 I’ll go out on a limb and say that everyone should avoid “slushies” as they’re nothing but frozen sugar.

-• Symbiote 4 hours ago
+• Symbiote 4 months ago

 The ones containing glycerol are sugar-free.